Quick facts about Rokin, Amsterdam

 Something to eat and drink

-There are a number of small eateries with outdoor seating along Rokin.
+There are several small eateries with outdoor seating along Rokin.
 Many are forgettable at best.
 Did you really come all the way to Amsterdam to eat crappy pizzas, Nutella, mass-produced ice cream, or dime-a-dozen sandwiches?

 Tip: make your way up the little alley (Grimburgwal) across from the Rederij Kooij ticket office and settle down at Café ‘t Gasthuys.
 Inside is fine; outside at the terrace alongside the canal is — weather permitting — better.